JetBlue Baggage Fees 2024: What To Expect

 What About Infants, Strollers, and Baby Gear?

-If you’re traveling with a lap infant (under the age of two), you may bring along a diaper bag, a stroller, and a car seat for no additional charge.
+If you’re traveling with a baby or lap infant (under the age of two), you may bring along a diaper bag, a stroller, and a car seat for no additional charge.
 Be aware that lap infants do not qualify for checked bag allowances.

 Charges For Additional Bags and Overweight Luggage

 All checked bags on JetBlue must not exceed 50 pounds in weight.
-If your bag does exceed the weight limit, you will be charged an overweight fee of anywhere from $100 to $150.
+If your suitcase does exceed the weight limit, you will be charged an overweight fee of anywhere from $100 to $150.
 Bags that are considered oversized (more than 62 linear inches in total dimension) will also be assessed an oversized fee of anywhere from $100 to $150 per bag.

 There are some exceptions for special luggage, such as sporting equipment and luggage.
 For example, JetBlue allows for musical instruments to be brought onto the plane in place of a traditional carry-on item.
 If you’ll be traveling with any special equipment, it’s best to contact JetBlue directly before your flight to find out more about checking or carrying on your bags.